 Undoubtedly, nutrition and fitness play a big role in helping reduce cravings associated with addiction.
 It also provides the individual with healthy habits that can lessen idle time and addiction triggers.
 Having a specific plan to improve nutrition and fitness can also contribute to a person’s overall health.

 According to Harvard Health Publishing, exercise shows to have promising effects in aiding lasting addiction recovery.
-A diet consisting of whole foods and less junk also contributes in improving depression and anxiety, a common dual diagnosis issue for substance abuse patients.
+A diet consisting of whole foods and less junk also contributes in improving depression and anxiety, a common dual diagnosis issue for substance use disorder patients.

 Holistic therapies are also helpful in decreasing stress and improving one’s mental well-being.
 Practicing mindfulness and relaxation techniques can aid people in achieving mental clarity and emotional stability.
 Some holistic methods which are helpful in addiction include: